 Suffering a traumatic brain injury from a car accident can be a life-changing event.
 You need to be careful to protect yourself in case your traumatic brain injury (TBI) affects your ability to work and function in daily life.
-We frequently receive questions like the following from TBI patients who are wondering what to do next.
+Our Washington auto accident attorney frequently receives questions like the following from TBI patients who are wondering what to do next.

 The medical bills are piling up.
 You likely needed to take time off work to recuperate from your injuries, or you might be unable to go back to work at all.
 You are feeling financial stress, wondering how you will pay all these bills and the continuing treatment you need.